MatteoFilosa/TraVIS/README.md

 Download and put in any folder you like an updated chromedriver https://googlechromelabs.github.io/chrome-for-testing/#stable (Find the list here and download the version relative to your OS)

-Add the chromedriver's path to PATH environmental variable
+Add the chromedriver's path to PATH environmental variable and change line 1147 in PathSimulator.py to your path to chromedriver (...).
+Use double '\' for the path if you get syntax error

 2)